Thursday, April 28, 2011

 "...who carry everything by means of a carrying girth fixed to the forehead, whence the whole burden and (a hundred weight is not considered heavy) is suspended down the back.
 The men carry everything hung to a carrying girth fixed across the chest.
 A deer weighing from a hundred to a hundred and thirty pounds they will carry the entire way home before allowing themselves to rest.
 These carrying girths are made of wild hemp which is first spun.
 That part of these girths which passes across the breast and over the shoulders is three fingers broad and decorated with various figures.
 From it depend long plaited, durable bands, to which the burden is bound."

-One of my favorite images from the 18th century that depicts a tumpline and encampment is the 1764 "Bouquet" Map by Hutchins (see lower left):
+One of my favorite images from the 18th century that depicts a tumpline and encampment is the 1764 "Bouquet" Map by Hutchins (see lower left under the tree with guns leaning against it):

 For further info on the Native end of things (and links to some original tumplines), I recommend checking out these links: